Walk with David Boon

-You are invited to share stories and explore the iconic Bay of Fires carrying only a lightweight daypack with Tasmanian legend, David Boon.
+You are invited to share stories and walk the iconic Bay of Fires with Tasmanian legend, David Boon.

 David Boon's journey from Tasmania to international cricket stardom is an inspiring story of how dedication persevered to overcome challenges.
 This experience gives you time and space to relax and converse in a small group.